Financial Tables

 Cost

-Is responsible for covering the investment costs using funding provided by financial institutions (debt financing) or by the government (grants).
+Is responsible for covering the investment costs using private savings, crowdfunding, and government grants.
 The social housing company is also responsible for the maintenance and operating costs of the energy efficiency technologies.

 Not involved